her first dress

 Well, I can see why people get hooked.
 How lucky am I that we're just at the beginning of summer?
 Please, no one buy her any dresses!
 I want the pleasure of making them all!

 This dress is the Geranium pattern, which was all the rage a few years ago when I made a couple in 6-12 months for no reason.
-You can buy a paper copy of the Geranium pattern at Bobbie Lou's Fabric Factory.
-There are a copy of sleeve and skirt options and lots of sizes available.
+There are a couple of sleeve and skirt options and lots of sizes available.
 I'll be making iterations of the Geranium for years, no doubt.
 This one is size 3-6 months with the faux cap sleeves and pleated skirt, made in Sleeping Moths by Heather Ross.

 The lace was a last-minute decision.
 And, oh my goodness I love it with those moths!
 After hemming the skirt, I cut the lace to the proper circumference, adding 1/2" for seam allowance.
 I sewed the lace together at the cut ends with right sides together and pressed the seam open.
 It was easy to hide the seam allowance behind the lace when I pinned it on.
 Then it attached with a simple machine stitch.
 I have no idea if that was the proper way to attach this kind of lace, but it seems durable and looks gorgeous!